Vulnerable British children wait 3 years to receive psychiatric care

 Dr. Eileen Lockhart also explained that there are “much more” referrals than institutions can handle, and there has been a “real increase” in the number of children and young people with eating disorders during the Corona epidemic.

-Data from the “National Health Service” shows that more than two thousand children and young people were waiting for treatment from Eating disorders During the period between July and September of last year, a clear increase from the number recorded in the same period in 2019, when the same number reached about 481.
+Data from the “National Health Service” shows that more than two thousand children and young people were waiting for treatment from Eating disorders During the period between July and September of last year, a clear increase from the number recorded in the same period in 2019, when the same number reached regarding 481.

 Board documents also show that children spend time in acute or adult wards while waiting for beds in inpatient Child and Adolescent Mental Health Services.

-In this regard, Birmingham Women’s and Children’s NHS Foundation Trust announced that it was having difficulty absorbing “high levels” of referrals to Level 4 beds (acute departments), which resulted in about 90 patients being turned away each month at the end of the day. last year.
+In this regard, Birmingham Women’s and Children’s NHS Foundation Trust announced that it was having difficulty absorbing “high levels” of referrals to Level 4 beds (acute departments), which resulted in regarding 90 patients being turned away each month at the end of the day. last year.
 This number has increased since the epidemic began, and has reached less than 20 per month in 2019.

 Sheffield Children’s Hospital explained that there were “significant waiting times” for CAMHS beds in late 2021, with patients still stuck in acute wards in the meantime.
 The East London NHS Foundation Trust said family pressures from CAMHS had led to “more children and young adults” being admitted to adult wards, which should be avoided “whenever possible”.

-A spokesperson for the South West Yorkshire Partnership NHS Foundation Trust said he could not comment on individual cases.
+A spokesperson for the South West Yorkshire Partnership NHS Foundation Trust said he might not comment on individual cases.
 “As a[health services]organisation, we have used additional funding in our[CAMHS]to increase the number of assessments on the one hand and reduce waiting times on the other,” he added.

 In a related context, a spokesman for “Bradford County Hospital for Health Care” indicated that the longer wait at his institution, which amounted to 807 days, was an “exceptional case”, explaining that it “returns to a period before changing our operational paths, which is now keen that all referrals we have On a routine contact with the Department of Neurodevelopmental Disorders Care, within an average waiting period of 15.9 days.